-I have to deal with this kind of thing if I go early and if I go later in the day I have to dodge cars.
-I don’t want to do that.
-I was bumped by a car in college.
-I really wanted to fall to the ground like I was hurt badly so I could get money and to go out on, but I’m way to honest to pull that off.
+I have to deal with this kind of thing if I go early.
+However, if I go later in the day I have to dodge cars.
+I

-Apologies to talking about wild animals on my pretty little Peanut Butter Cup Blondies dessert post.
+Apologies for talking about wild animals on my pretty little Peanut Butter Cup Blondies dessert post.
 I literally just got in from said run and it’s all that I can think about.

 So Peanut Butter Cup Blondies, Chocolate Peanut Butter Shortbread bars, Caramel Apple Pecan Bars, and Fresh Strawberry Cobbler are some of the reasons why I run.
 And, to be honest, all of these are worth the extra steps to burn off.

 Sometimes, I like making bars instead of the laborious task of scooping cookies and cooking batch after batch.
 With blondies or pan cookies, you just pop all the dough in at once and you’re done.
 I like that bars stay gooey and don’t dry out as fast.
 Plus, there’s no need to chill the dough.
 You’ll find this is a huge benefit when both boys need treats the same day. #beenthere Then you get cut as big of a piece as you want and say, ‘I just had one cookie!’ #winner

 I used a basic peanut butter cookie dough batter for this pan cookie then sprinkle Reese’s mini over the top.
 You can substitute M&M’s, Rolos, chopped candy bars, or any candy of your choice.
 You’ll want to use the same quantity as the minis.

 - 1/2 cup butter margarine may be substituted